The love for bread has significantly varied and changed over the past five years or so.

 2. Boulangerie Gâteau

-The pain au chocolat I tried here was exceptional; all buttery, very crispy and the chocolate inside was delicious.
-The baguette reminded me of France; all gooey and elastic inside and super crispy from the outside.
-If you feel like something more healthy, made from darker flour, try the Scandinavian bread, made from rye, spelt and some wheat flour with apricots and cranberries.
+The pain au chocolat I tried here was exceptional; all buttery, very crispy, and the chocolate inside was delicious.
+The baguette reminded me of France; all gooey and elastic inside and super crispy on the outside.
+If you feel like something healthier, made from darker flour, try the Scandinavian bread, made from rye, spelt, and some wheat flour with apricots and cranberries.
 The éclairs are equally not to miss.
 I tried one with a vanilla filling and chocolate glazing.

 3. Boulangerie Charli

-They have two places, directly on the opposite of each other, one focussed on sweet the other one on salty things.
-If you’re interested, you can peak into their kitchen, where all the magic is happening.
+They have two places, directly opposite each other, one focused on sweet, the other on salty things.
+If you’re interested, you can peek into their kitchen, where all the magic is happening.

 Price Range: piece of cake 3-5€, Brioche 3,5€, bread 3-5€